ligan92/starter-academic-1/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate of the Institute of Automation, Chinese Academy of Sciences starting in 2019.
-My research interests mainly focus on the Efficient Training and Inference Methods for Networks, including knowledge distillation, Neural architecture search and Network quantization.
+I am currently a second-year Ph.D. student at the Institute of Automation, Chinese Academy of Sciences (CASIA) advised by Prof. Prof. Qingyi Gu.
+Before that, I received my bachelor's degree from Central South Unversity (CSU) in 2019.

-I am about to open source a strong baseline of knowledge distillation and other open source projects.
-Welcome to overseas exchanges and cooperation and a bright future !
+My research interest includes machine learning and pattern recognition, with focus on Efficient Training and Inference Methods for Networks, including knowledge distillation, Neural architecture search and Network quantization.
+I served as a reviewer for ACMM'21.